datalorax/site/content/post/2019-07-29-estimating-important-things-with-public-data.md

 ![](../2019-07-29-estimating-important-things-with-public-data_files/figure-html/densities-1.png)<!-- -->

-And sure enough, `g2` distribution peaks just about 5 points below the `g1` distribution.
+And sure enough, the `g2` distribution peaks just about 5 points below the `g1` distribution.

-We can also look at these by their empirical cummulative distribution functions with very little changes to the plotting code.
+We can also look at these by their empirical cumulative distribution functions with very little changes to the plotting code.

 ```r